jjdubski/DeepChat/README.md

 - python3 main.py deepseek-coder-v2
 (Runs ollama and model in docker container)

+* **The --local or -l flag is optional**
-#### \* The --local & -l tags are optional, when inputted it will run ollama and the model locally on your system
+  - With --local or -l: ollama and the model locally on your system
+  - Without any flags: run the ollama docker image with chosen model

 # Notes